The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 #### `server/db/seed.js`

-1. `seed.js` handles both schema setup and data insertion in a single JavaScript file, rather than a `.sql` file like the seed files from lesson 4.
-Why does it need to be JavaScript?
-What does `seed.js` need to do that a `.sql` file cannot?
+1. On lines 43–47, `seed.js` calls `bcrypt.hash()` to generate password hashes before inserting users.
+Why does the seed file need to be JavaScript instead of a plain `.sql` file?
+What would be lost if the seed data were moved into a `.sql` file?
 2. The seed function uses `Promise.all()` to hash all three passwords at once instead of awaiting each `bcrypt.hash()` call in sequence.
 What does `Promise.all()` do differently?
 Why does this matter for a slow operation like bcrypt hashing?
 3. The seed function drops all three tables before recreating them, in the order `bookmark_likes` → `bookmarks` → `users`.
 Why does this specific order matter?
 What error would occur if you tried to drop `users` first?
 4. Both `INSERT` queries use a `RETURNING` clause allowing us to capture the newly created data into variables.
 What problem would arise if you hardcoded IDs like `1`, `2`, `3` when inserting likes instead of using the data returned by the previous inserts?